+Although we already wrote last year about avoiding blacklists, this is an important topic that requires revisiting.
 In this day-to-day growing digital world, the biggest fear an email marketer encounters is the fear of being blacklisted.
-Blacklists are becoming the worst nightmare to today’s generation email marketers.
-No matter how efficiently you practice all precautions, there are number of spam and other such problems that can reduce the impact of your email marketing.
+Blacklists are becoming the worst nightmare to today’s generation of email marketers.
+No matter how efficiently you practice all precautions, there is a number of spam and other such problems that can reduce the impact of your email marketing.

 Email blacklists are lists that use some criteria to determine if an IP address, domain or e-mailer is sending an email that can be considered spam.
 The worst problem with email blacklisting is that it can be created by anyone receiving or processing an e-mail.